-Pregnant women in their third trimester should take extra precautions and keep themselves well at a time when the growing baby means higher oxygen demands on the mother.
+Pregnant women in their third trimester, and those with underlying health conditions, should take extra precautions and keep themselves well.
+The third trimester is a time when the growing baby means higher oxygen demands on the mother.

-If you are in your third trimester and work in an area where there is high risk of exposure to COVID-19, for example some healthcare settings, you should discuss and agree with your employer a risk assessment and options for working differently if needed.
+If you are in your third trimester, or have underlying health conditions, and work in an area where there is high risk of exposure to COVID-19, for example some healthcare settings, you should discuss and agree with your employer a risk assessment and options for working differently if needed.

 If there is an increased risk of community transmission in the area where you live, you need to take extra precautions to keep yourself safe.
 If you are concerned about your risk, please discuss this with your Lead Maternity Carer.